The last abortion clinic in Kentucky is going to court to stay open

 A spokeswoman for Bevin defended his requirements for the clinic ahead of the trial.

-"Essentially all health care facilities in Kentucky are required to have such agreements, and it is telling that the abortion industry believes that it alone should be exempt," Amanda Stamper told the Associated Press.
+"Essentially all health care facilities in Kentucky are required to have such agreements, and it is telling that the abortion industry believes that it alone should be exempt," the spokeswoman, Amanda Stamper, told The Associated Press.

-The clinic is a daily site for protesters, said Christina, a clinic escort who is part of a group of volunteers who offer to walk alongside patients as they enter EMW.
-She asked to only be identified by her first name out of concerns for her safety.
+The clinic is a daily site for protesters, said Christine, who is part of a group of volunteers who escort patients as they enter EMW.
+She asked to be identified by her first name only out of concerns for her safety.

 Related: Texas Abortion Restrictions Blocked by Federal Judge

+The Supreme Court has found that access to an abortion must be guaranteed, but it is not clear whether eliminating every clinic in a single state would violate that order.

-"Will we build on the momentum of last year's Supreme Court decision upholding abortion rights?" said Dr. Ernest Marshall, who opened the clinic in the early 1980s.
+"Will we build on the momentum of last year's Supreme Court decision upholding abortion rights?"
+Dr. Ernest Marshall, who opened EMW in the early 1980s, told the AP.
 "Or will Kentucky be the harbinger of a future where the right to abortion only exists if you live in the right zip code?"